dfontana/dfontana.github.io/content/nodejs_profiling.md

 This is still not the ideal scenario, however.
 Let's harp on the notion of a default configuration.
 We've successfully pulled out our configuration using environment variables, but if I want to change the default configs then I'm back to my original problem of editing source code!
 Luckily, we can do one extra tweak to solve just this.

-## The Magic of Profiles and JSONs
+## The Magic of Environments and JSONs
-Here's where profiling comes in.
+Here's where setting up an environment profile comes in.
 What if we were to place all our configurations within a file (like a JSON) and load it in at runtime?
 What if we did one better, and made it a module that can handle comments AND specify all our configurations within itself - rather than specifying our default configuration within our source.
 Well we can!
 And we will:

 ```javascript
 // config.js